TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-08-14 - Decreases China Nuke Missile blast delays <a name='link__20220814__880_nuke_missile_blast_delays'></a>
 **Changes**

-- **TWEAK**: Decreases the China Nuke Missile blast delays to accomodate the explosion effect more appropriately.
+- **TWEAK**: The China Nuke Missile blast delays are decreased to accomodate the explosion effect more appropriately.
 The Patched Nuke Missile now hits max 880 milliseconds earlier than originally.

 **Links**